All Episodes

 Don't anybody misunderstand me here now.

-I d any one of these people over Obama any day with no thought.
+Any one of these people over Obama any day with no thought.

-Okay, but I I saw his speech.
+Okay, but I saw his speech.

 Yeah.

-And well, to get aggravated, I must be a masochist.
+And, well, to get aggravated, I must be a masochist.

-I I turned on the view.
+I turned on the view.

 Then they got into a big discussion about how he might be too fat to hold the office.